Geocodio/docker-alpine-spatialite/README.md

 # Spatialite for Alpine Linux

-This builds a docker image that compiles the spatialite library from scratch with all dependencies.
-This is necessary due to the spatialite package currently being broken (and unreliable) in Alpine testing.
+This builds a docker image that compiles the spatialite library from source with all dependencies.

 ## Example